Advanced Combat Rules

 Remember that one failed skill challenge or guile encounter won't necessary ruin the takedown attempt, but may increase the difficulty of the final takedown itself.
 It is also entirely possible that the target might be entirely too powerful, resilient or skilled to be taken down in a single attempt.

-GMs should reward a successful takedown attempt - while it might not be possible to defeat the big bad evil guy with a single skill challenge, if the group prepared properly and successful executed heir plans the GM can apply one of the following effects in the final confrontation;
+GMs should reward a successful (or partially successful) takedown attempt - while it might not be possible to defeat the big bad with a single skill challenge, if the group prepared properly and successful executed heir plans the GM can apply one of the following effects in the final confrontation;

 • The Target starts the encounter with an Injury.